hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Creating a BPF Program

-TODO: add to overview, check (transitions to) other sections
+TODO: check (transitions to) other sections

 Attaching and using a BPF program as described in the sections below requires a BPF program that is compatible with TC.
 When passing packets to the BPF